rickymwethera/quotes/README.md

 * open/work on the files using your text editor of choice
 * Run via terminal using the command [ng serve] to launch the webapp
 ## Known Bugs
-* Delete function does not work at the moment
+* upvote and downvote function does not work at the moment

 ## Technologies Used
 * Angular CLI for code hosting